alyssafrost/UAB-Capstone/documents/project_pseudo_code.md

 # Project Pesudocode

-There are givens for this project, such as the schedule for the family, events on a week day versus the events on the weekends, and events that overlap with everyday regardless of week day or weekend.
+There are givens for this project, such as the schedule for the family, events on a week day versus the events on the weekends, and events that overlap everyday regardless of week day or weekend.

+Below are the tables of data that correspond to each event, day, time, or amount in which the generated events occur, headed by event time lines.

 ### **Everyday events (Monday - Sunday)**